-These overpayments were maintained as reserves on DAIMLER's books and records in certain internal debtor accounts, including debtor accounts that were identified by the name of the government customer with which DAIMLER and DCAR did business.
+29. These overpayments were maintained as reserves on DAIMLER's books and records in certain internal debtor accounts, including debtor accounts that were identified by the name of the government customer with which DAIMLER and DCAR did business.
 When requested, DAIMLER employees wired and authorized the wiring of payments from DAIMLER's bank accounts in Germany to, among other destinations, U.S. and Latvian bank accounts beneficially owned by shell companies with the understanding that the money, in whole or in part, was for the benefit of Russian government officials.

-A former senior member of DCAR's Government Sales and Passenger Car Sales departments (the "DCAR Government Sales Executive") authorized these payments to Russian government officials and designated third parties via Daimler's debtor accounts, which payments were intended to induce passenger vehicle sales to Russian government customers.
+30. A former senior member of DCAR's Government Sales and Passenger Car Sales departments (the "DCAR Government Sales Executive") authorized these payments to Russian government officials and designated third parties via DAIMLER's debtor accounts which payments were intended to induce passenger vehicle sales to government customers.
 DAIMLER and DCAR employees often directed the payments to Russian officials into these officials' Latvian bank accounts that were nominally held in the name of shell companies, some of which were U.S.-registered corporations.

-As set forth below, DAIMLER and DCAR employees also made and authorized the making of cash payments to Russian government officials employed at Russian government customers, or their designees, in order to induce sales of Unimogs to several Russian government municipalities.
+31. As set forth below, DAIMLER and DCAR employees also made and authorized the making of cash payments to Russian government officials employed at Russian government customers, or their designees, in order to induce sales of Unimogs to several Russian government municipalities.

-DAIMLER and DCAR recorded improper payments to Russian government officials or their designees, in their books and records as "commissions," "special discounts," and "N.A."
+32. DAIMLER and DCAR recorded the improper payments to Russian government officials or their designees in their books and records as "commissions," "special discounts," and "N.A."

-a.
 Overall Sales

-Overall, between 2000 and 2005, DAIMLER's vehicle sales in Russia, consisting of sales of passenger vehicles, commercial vehicles, and Unimogs, totaled approximately €1.4 billion, of which approximately 5% or €64,660,000 was derived from the sale of vehicles to Russian government customers.
-As set forth below, in connection with these vehicle sales, DCAR and DAIMLER made over €3 million in improper payments to Russian government officials employed at their Russian governmental customers, their designees, or to third-party shell companies that provided no legitimate services to DAIMLER or DCAR with the understanding that the funds would be passed on, in whole or in part, to Russian government officials.
+33. Overall, between 2000 and 2005, DAIMLER's vehicle sales in Russia, consisting of sales of passenger vehicles, commercial vehicles, and Unimogs, totaled approximately €1.4 billion, of which approximately 5% or $\notin 64,660,000$ was derived from the sale of vehicles to Russian government customers.
+As set forth below, in connection with these vehicle sales, DCAR and DAIMLER made over $\notin 3$ million in improper payments to Russian government officials employed at their Russian governmental customers, their designees, or to third-party shell companies that provided no legitimate services to DAIMLER or DCAR with the understanding that the funds would be passed on, in whole or in part, to Russian government officials.

-b.
 Passenger Car Sales

-DCAR employees acted as liaisons to Russian government customers, including the Russian Ministry of Internal Affairs, known by its initials in Russian as "MVD."
-MVD was the Russian government agency principally responsible for policing, militia, immigration, and other functions.
+34. DCAR employees acted as liaisons to Russian government customers, including the Russian Ministry of Internal Affairs, known by its initials in Russian as "MVD."
+The MVD, a department and agency of the Russian government, was the Russian government agency principally responsible for police, militia, immigration, and other functions.
 The Russian traffic police fell under the supervision of the MVD.
 The MVD and the Special Purpose Garage ("SPG") were DAIMLER's principal Russian government customers for passenger cars between 2000 and 2005.
+The SPG was an "instrumentality" of the Russian government, and individuals employed by the SPG were "foreign officials," as those terms are used in the FCPA, 15 U.S.C. § 78dd-1(f)(1)(A).
 DAIMLER made improper payments to Russian officials employed at its Russian government customers directly and through agents and third-party shell companies in order to secure contracts to sell passenger cars.

-In total, DAIMLER and DCAR made approximately €2,866,281 in payments to 23 different parties that were recorded on the debtor accounts used in connection with sales of passenger cars to the SPG, at least €1.4 million of which was used to pay bribes directly to Russian government officials with the SPG or was used to pay third parties with the understanding that such payments would be passed on, in whole or in part, to Russian government officials with the SPG.
+35. In total, DAIMLER and DCAR made approximately $\epsilon 2,866,281$ in payments to 23 different parties that were recorded on the debtor accounts used in connection with sales of passenger cars to the SPG, at least $\epsilon 1.4$ million of which was used to pay bribes directly to Russian government officials with the SPG or was used to pay third parties with the understanding that such payments would be passed on, in whole or in part, to Russian government officials with the SPG.